Alice McCall: Fashion label

-The Alice McCall brand was launched at Mercedes-Benz Fashion Week Australia in 2004.
+The Alice McCall brand was launched at Australian Fashion Week in 2004.
 In 2009, the brand began building an online customer base with the introduction of its online e-boutique.

 In 2010, Alice McCall opened its first boutique in Sydney's Paddington.
 In 2016, the brand opened a boutique in the Chinese city of Dalian after McCall made a franchise deal with a local partner.
 At its peak, the company had 15 stores and as of September 2019, her products were stocked in 171 stores in 36 countries.

 McCall has collaborated with various retailers, designing diffusion lines for Target, Topshop and General Pants Co.
 She has also collaborated with artists Eugina Loli, Alice Babich, and Damon Downey to create standout, unique prints, runway shows, and one off installations.

 The company went into voluntary administration in November 2020 due to a decline in revenue caused by the COVID-19 pandemic and the costs of running its physical stores.
 Despite attempts to restructure its debt and reduce its store footprint, the company went into liquidation in February 2023.